sathwick-p/gprxy/docs/go.doc.md

 ### SCRAM vs MD5 — the exact issue and solution direction

-Perfect!
-I've identified the exact issue.
-Let me explain what's happening and provide detailed solutions.
+Alright, here’s the exact SCRAM vs MD5 issue I ran into and how I’m approaching it.

 #### The Issue: SCRAM-SHA-256 vs MD5 Authentication Mismatch